tal-amir/tal-amir.github.io/_pages/research.md

 {% include base_path %}

-My main research goal is to facilitate deep learning on structured data — such as sets, point clouds, and graphs — by developing new theoretical frameworks and practical algorithms.
+My main research goal is to facilitate deep learning on structured data—such as sets, point clouds, and graphs—by developing new theoretical frameworks and practical algorithms.

-These efforts are driven by the growing demand for deep learning in applications involving such data — for example, 3D shape analysis, molecular property prediction, recommendation systems, and social network analysis.
+These efforts are driven by the growing demand for deep learning in applications involving such data—for example, 3D shape analysis, molecular property prediction, recommendation systems, and social network analysis.

 Applying deep learning to these data types poses unique challenges, as they have inherent symmetries: sets are invariant to the order of their elements, graphs to relabeling of their nodes, and point clouds to rotations and translations.